 If your fitness tracker is one of the newer models, it should have some interesting additional features.
 Read through the instruction guide and have fun testing them out to see which features you like best.

 Two popular additional features are geared toward a holistic health approach.
-Guided breathing exercises help relieve stress, which may help lower blood pressure and risk of chronic illness.
+For example, guided breathing exercises help relieve stress, which may help lower blood pressure and risk of chronic illness.
 You can also track your sleep habits.
 You may discover you sleep better with a more active day, or when you cease physical activity by a certain time.

 Look for the Tracker That’s Right for You

-There is a wide variety of fitness trackers, even within a single brand.
+There is a wide variety of fitness trackers on the market, even within a single brand.
 Review your options carefully, including the features they offer and what customers say about them.
 Also, ask your friends and family if they use a tracker and, if so, what they’d recommend.

 Talk to Your Doctor